ting0105/ENGG1340_Course_Project_Group_91/README.md

 ## Introduction: CoC is a tabletop role playing game.
 Every choices the player make will affect the plot of the game.
 The player can achieve different endings based on the choices that he/ she made.

+## Problem statement: We chose this topic because we have always loved CoC and think implementing CoC with a game program will be fun and challenging.

 ## Game rules:
 ### 1. Avoid entering invalid inputs, all valid inputs are shown on screen for you.
 The plot will not advance if invalid inputs are received.